Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool composes a hunger report with specific components (contract drift, raw-note backlog, reflex signals, advice, plugin counts).
-It distinguishes itself from myco_brief by noting the tool provides agent-facing structured data versus human-facing markdown.
+The description states it composes a hunger report with specific components (contract drift, raw backlog, reflex signals, advice, plugin count).
+It distinguishes from sibling myco_brief by noting this is agent-facing structured data vs human-facing markdown.
+The purpose is clear, specific, and well-differentiated.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.